LukeGrahamLandry/franca/docs/aot_bake.md

   ```

 - talk about how jit-shims are used to avoid compiling for comptime but still give you something that bakes to the same thing.
+- memory that is baked must remain live for the entire compliation.
+  it is an error to bake memory on the stack or in the temp() allocator.

 ## Jitted Code